 Located in North Vietnam, Ninh Binh Province is famous for its Karst Landscape in Tam Coc.
 October is one of the best seasons to visit Ninh Binh because it is the rice harvest season.
 Hire a boat to see the limestone cliffs in Tam Coc, this two-hour excursion takes you through three natural caves - Hang Ca, Hang Hai, Hang Ba.
 A journey of about five hundred steps to the ancient temple on the hilltop - Hang Mua will lead to a panoramic view from Tam Coc.
 Do not miss Bai Dinh Pagoda, the largest pagoda in South East Asia.
 Van Long Nature Reserve is the place for keen birdwatchers and nature lovers as here you can spot local flora and fauna.
 Apart from all this, Ninh Binh offers a three-hour train ride “Reunification Express” (not an official name of a train) that takes you through the coastline of Vietnam from North to South.

-- Other superb attractions include Hoa Lu, Trang An, Phat Diem Cathedral, Ken Gha.
+- Other popular attractions include Hoa Lu, Trang An, Phat Diem Cathedral, Ken Gha.

 5. Cuc Phuong National Park, Ninh Binh Province